Plan an awesome trip for 10 days to Kinnaur & Spiti Valley

 After going through the alluring pictures of a friend, we were sure that our next vacation will be to the beautiful Kinnaur-Spiti Valley!
 It has also been selected as the “Best in Travel 2018” list by Lonely Planet.
 But mind it, the trip to Kinnaur-Spiti Valley is nothing like a relaxed vacation, this trip is more like a soul-searching journey into the Himalayas!
 If you want to enjoy a comfortable trip then Spiti Valley is not for you because this trip will test your limits and challenge you to the core, but the sense of achievement and inner peace that you get on completing the trip will make you want to visit it a thousand times over! 🙂

 Spiti means ‘The Middle Land’ between India and Tibet.
 Away from civilization and blissfully untouched by mass tourism and commercialization, Spiti is one of the remotest areas of the world, probably the most remote region of India.
-Very few people know about it, newspapers don’t reach here and there is no TV in the entire valley!
 The place also boasts of the world’s highest motorable and inhabited villages.
 Located high in the Himalayas, it is nestled in the north-east part of the Indian state of Himachal Pradesh.
 It is an offbeat haven for the soul seekers and a balm for the nature lovers!
 The best part of the trip will be undoubtedly the warm, friendly, innocent and ever welcoming people of Spiti who lend the valley its divine soul. 🙂

 Travel tips – Pack winter wear as per the weather, snacks to munch, drink lots of water and you are good to go!

-Route to be followed – Chandigarh – Shimla – Kufri – Narkanda – Rampur – Sangla – Chitkul – Reckong Peo – Kalpa – Khab – Nako – Tabo – Dhankar – Pin Valley – Mudh Village – Kaza – Ki – Kibber – Komik – Hikkim – Langza – Geyu – Sarahan – Shimla – Chandigarh.
+Route to be followed for those visiting in May – Chandigarh – Shimla – Kufri – Narkanda – Rampur – Sangla – Chitkul – Reckong Peo – Kalpa – Khab – Nako – Tabo – Dhankar – Pin Valley – Mudh Village – Kaza – Ki – Kibber – Komik – Hikkim – Langza – Geyu – Sarahan – Shimla – Chandigarh.

 Hotel Greenland/Stayed for – 2 nights/Phone No. – 0177 265 5640/Price – Rs.
 1,500 per night